Holworthy Hall: History

 Holworthy was named in 1812 in honor of a wealthy English merchant, Sir Matthew Holworthy, who died in 1678 having bequeathed £1,000 to Harvard — then the largest donation in the college's history — "for the promotion of learning and the promulgation of the Gospel" in Cambridge.
 When it opened on August 18, 1812, then-President John Thornton Kirkland of Harvard referred to it as "Holworthy College."
 It did not have indoor plumbing; for almost a century, students had to go outside to use the college's pump.
 Rent was $26 per year.

-Until 1860, Room 24 served as the library of Harvard's chapter of the Phi Beta Kappa Society and also housed the librarian, who kept the chapter's several hundred books in his study closet.
+Until 1860, Room 24 served as the library of Harvard's chapter of Phi Beta Kappa society and also housed the librarian, who kept the chapter's several hundred books in his study closet.

 The dorm was originally used for all classes, as evidenced by famous residents like Thomas Bulfinch and Horatio Alger being housed in it multiple times, but was predominantly used for housing seniors during its early existence.
 By the turn of the 20th century, the senior classes expressed a desire to formally make the oldest Yard buildings — first Holworthy, then Hollis and Stoughton — their own and petitioned the college administration to make Holworthy a senior-only dormitory.
 By the hundredth anniversary of the dorm in 1912, about 1,300 men had lived in Holworthy.

 By 1904, Holworthy was fully a senior dorm.
 Although it was not considered as fashionable as some of the newer dorms, Holworthy and its neighbors on the Yard became the center of student life on campus.
 It also became known for housing many of the most prominent students within the college's social life, including athletic team captains and managers, Lampoon presidents (including Robert Benchley '12, who spoke at Holworthy's centennial dinner), Advocate presidents, and the leaders of the college's various musical groups.
 By the 1910s, the New York Times reported that Holworthy's "record of men afterward illustrious who have occupied its rooms is probably longer than any similar list possessed by any other college building," making it the "pet" dorm of seniors.

 With the other freshman dormitories in the Yard, Holworthy joined the Harvard–Yale sister colleges arrangement in 2005, when Harvard's freshman dormitories — which are not otherwise formally affiliated with Harvard's residential houses — became associated with Harvard houses and their counterparts among Yale University's residential colleges.
 Holworthy was paired with Hollis Hall to become part of Winthrop House's affiliation with Davenport College at Yale.